scality/backbeat/QUICKSTART.md

-# Assumptions
+# QUICKSTART

-This quickstart guide assumes the following:
+This guide assumes the following:

 * MacOS
 * `brew` is installed (get it [here](https://brew.sh/))